 6.2.2 Confusing Errors.
 When a proof assistant rejects a proof step, it displays an error message to help the proof writer debug.
 Sometimes this message is not actually so helpful.
+Eleven participants encountered an error message during the observation that they voiced a complaint about, and two additional participants discussed difficulties with error feedback during the interview.

-Indeed, proof writers can be misled by error messages, especially when there is some distance between the root cause and the trigger of the error message.
+Proof writers were occasionally misled by error messages, especially when there was distance between the root cause and the trigger of the error message.
 C3 modified an intros tactic to manually provide assumption names, instead of using auto-generated names.
 But then a previously successful apply tactic later in the script, which did not refer to any of those names, now gave a "failed to unify" error.
-After a moment of bewilderment, C3 found that they had accidentally provided only two of the three assumption names to intros, causing the proof state to have the wrong shape.
+After a moment of bewilderment, C3 found they had accidentally provided only two of the three assumption names to intros, causing the proof state to have the wrong shape.

-Proof writers can also struggle with error messages that expose low-level details that they do not want to think about.
+Proof writers also struggled with error messages that exposed low-level details they did not want to think about.
 L9 had a rewrite that failed with "motive is not type correct," which they were "never really sure how to deal with."
 They fixed the issue with some trial and error.
 "I'm very much a mathematician," L9 said.
 "I don't know much about ... the underlying stuff going on in Lean.
 I just try to work around it."
 Similarly, C7 recounted difficulties with debugging typeclass issues due to unhelpful error messages: